crane-cloud/documentation/cranecloud/docs/quickstart/quickstart.md

 1. Navigate into your project to view a list of applications you created under that project.
     ![](../img/appDashwithApps.png)

 2. To access a particular application, click on the URL attached to its card.
-The green dot on the App card symbolizes that the App is running without any issues.
+The green dot on the application card symbolizes that the application is running.